dblhlx/PyBSASeq/README.md

 `-s slidingWindowSize,incrementalStep`

 Four files (sliding_windows.csv, sv_fagz.csv, sv_fagz_fep.csv, and threshold.txt) and a folder containing BSASeq.csv and BSASeq.pdf will be generated in the `./Results` folder after succesfully running the script.
 You may find that gaps between subplots in BSASeq.pdf are too wide or too narrow.
-You can finetune the gaps using the option below:
+You can finetune the gaps by changing the values of `a` and/or `b` using the option below:

 `-a True -g a,b,c,d,e,f`